librarianmage/Blahajar/README.md

 Adds the wildly popular IKEA plush to Caves of Qud 🥰🦈🥰

-Blåhajar can be found where animatable furnature is or in deep pools of convalessence.
+Blåhajar can be found where animatable furniture is or in deep pools of convalessence.

 Tested to work on game version 203.54